 Keep in mind that failing to properly take care of the infestation before starting repairs can render the fixes pointless.
 If the colony isn’t entirely destroyed, these wood-boring pests will make a comeback and keep chewing on your Missouri home.

 Also, don’t wait for the issues to get out of hand so you can request an inspection.
 Termites can cause a lot of damage at lightning speed, and some signs are hard to notice without a trained eye.
-So it is recommended to use a home pest control service, as well as have regular termite inspections.
+So it is recommended to use a termite control service, as well as have regular termite inspections.